Jabin96/Real-Time-Stock-Analytics-Platform/README.md

 *   **Kafka Connection Issues**: Ensure Docker containers are running (`docker ps`).
 If running locally on Mac, ensure `KAFKA_ADVERTISED_LISTENERS` in `docker-compose.yml` points to `127.0.0.1`.
 *   **Java Errors**: PySpark requires Java 8 or 11.
 Ensure `JAVA_HOME` is correctly set.
 *   **Missing Data**: Check if the `producer` containers are running and if `consumer.py` is successfully writing to the `outputs/` directory.
+*   **Consumer Crashing**: If you see `java.lang.UnsupportedOperationException`, check your Java version.
+Java 11 is required.
+*   **High CPU Usage**: Spark can be CPU intensive during the initial catch-up phase.
+This is normal.

 ---
 *Built by The Data Alchemist Engineering Team*